Banner

 • Superelement analysis.

-• Structural dynamics modification (modal solver).
+• Modal-based assembly (MBA) for structural dynamics modification (modal solver).

 • FRF-based assembly (FBA).